Help your child feel more confident in preschool by practicing these essential skills at home.

 When your child was a baby, do you remember feeling slightly anxious about whether or not they were meeting developmental milestones on time?
 As a therapist mom, it was constantly on my mind.
 Looking back, I can see how ridiculous I was, but at the same time I can't really blame first-time-mom-therapist me.

-While I do, clearly understand the first time parent angst, I can thankfully say I have done a 180 in my view of child development.
+Happily, I can report that I've done a 180 in my view of child development (while I certainly still empathize with first-time parent angst).
 I no longer worry if my child is behind on a skill or struggling with any particular activity that I know is normal for their age range.
-Because I know my kids are typically developing children.

 My hope is that you and your little one can practice these skills in a pressure free, natural environment that is fun for the both of you.
-If your child has a hard time with any of these activities, let them know it's okay and pick something else that might be more of their interest level.
+If your child has a hard time with any of these activities, let them know it's okay and pick something else that might be closer to their interest level.

 It is just preschool, after all!

 1. Learning how to orient and hold scissors correctly

 Before kids learn to cut, this is the first logical step.
 The prompt I use is "Is your thumb in the small hole?" and/or "Is your thumb on top?"
 Usually kids who are learning to cut will pronate (turn over) their wrists at first so they need this reminder.
 Practice 3 times in a row to make sure they have scissor orientation down.

 2. Learning how to snip by cutting play dough, cutting straws or small strips of index card paper

 This is the fun part!
 Kids seriously love learning to cut this way.
 It provides immediate feedback with no stress as far as which way to aim the scissors.
 Get ready for some tongues to come poking out as it might take some serious concentration.
 The thicker consistency of these materials gives more proprioceptive feedback and requires less graded control of the scissors.